SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Environmental Hazards/Quicksand.md

 level: 3
 ev: 3 per 10 x 10 patch
-flavor: When this patch of sand is stepped on, it is revealed to be a slurry saturated by water-and ready to draw creatures down to their doom.
+flavor: When this patch of sand is stepped on, it is revealed to be a slurry saturated by water—and ready to draw creatures down to their doom.
 stamina: "-"
 size: One or more squares
 features: